Visiting Button Rock Preserve

 Fishing at the Preserve

 The North St. Vrain Creek provides excellent fly fishing opportunities for anglers at the Preserve, where brown trout are abundant in the river shallows and pools.
 Fishing along the river and at Longmont Reservoir is within easy walking distance from the entrance.
+A fully accessible creekside fishing pier is also located just past the entrance gate.

-Button Rock Preserve is bordered by Boulder County Open Space, by U.S. Forest Service lands, and by private property.
+Button Rock Preserve is bordered by Boulder County Open Space, U.S. Forest Service lands, and private property.
 Signs are posted along trails to inform park visitors of the boundaries.
 Please abide by these markers to avoid trespass occurrences on the private parcels.
-Also, the private property owners have access rights permitting them to drive roads in the area which are closed to public vehicle traffic.
+Also, private property owners have access rights permitting them to drive roads in the area which are closed to public vehicle traffic.
 Please keep to the shoulder and leash your pets when walking along the roadways.

 Area Rangers can assist you in locating these preserve borders and understanding permitted land uses.